zorroh/t3v3/README.md

-T3v3 - Joomla Responsive Template Framework
+T3v3 - Joomla Responsive Template Framework, built with Bootstrap & LESS
 ==============
-__Built with Bootstrap & LESS, powered by YOU __

 The 3rd generation of JA T3 Framework - re-written from the scratch to support Bootstrap & LESS.